Side of your

 Not the actual grizzly I met … but there’s a resemblance.

 As if I didn’t have enough reasons to be nervous already, there had been a warning sign at the trail head about a mother grizzly with four cubs in the area.
-I’d spoke with the leader of a Girl Scout group who said, “Don’t worry about her, she’s here every year — just make noise.”
+I’d spoken with the leader of a Girl Scout group who said, “Don’t worry about her, she’s here every year — just make noise.”

 But I hadn’t counted on being back at the trail head after sundown!